WordPress/gutenberg/packages/components/src/tab-panel/README.md

 -   Required: No
 -   Default: none

+#### hasManualTabActivation

+When `true`, enables manual tab activation.
+Defaults to automatic tab activation when `false`.
+See the [official W3C docs](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/) for more info.

+-   Type: `boolean`
+-   Required: No
+-   Default: `false`

 #### children

 A function which renders the tabviews given the selected tab.
 The function is passed the active tab object as an argument as defined the tabs prop.